sorbet/sorbet/website/docs/troubleshooting.md

 runtime, Sorbet cannot see it.

 However, we can use `*.rbi` files to declare methods to Sorbet so that it **can** see them statically.
-At Stripe, we even have a way to auto-generate these files:
+For more information about RBI files:

 [→ RBI files](rbi.md)